sureshsarda/sureshsarda.github.io/content/posts/2020-01-06-design-oop-avoid-using-nulls-method-argument.md

   and how you should avoid it.
 share: true
 tags:
-  - Java
-  - SoftwareDevelopment
+  - java
-  - Clean Code
+  - clean code
 title: Why you should not use null as a method parameter
 curated: true
 unsplashId: woMD-vhzOHI